 Do you rate books after you’ve read them?
 I never did until I joined Goodreads.
 I like that I have a system in place for remembering my general feelings about a book and that my star reviews add to the book’s aggregate score.

 One thing that continues to surprise me about Goodreads reviews is that a three-star rating is thought by many users to be unfavorable.
 I totally disagree!
-I think Goodreads would also disagree since their suggestion for how you should rate a book is as follows:
+I think Goodreads would also disagree since their suggestions on rating a book is the following:

 One Star Books (Did Not Like It)

 These are the books I hated.
 I probably abandoned them; I was bored out of my gourd; I would never recommend this book to anyone, ever.
 A sampling of my one-star reviews:

 To be fair: most people like these books and their aggregate Goodreads scores are pretty high.

 Two Star Books (It Was Okay)

 I reserve two-star reviews for books I finished but I may have rolled my eyes.
 I may have liked one aspect of the story, but ultimately I wouldn’t recommend it.
 Some books I’ve recently rated two stars: